amitharor/amitharor/README.md

 ## About Me

-I'm a software engineer with a strong interest in backend development, distributed systems, and applied AI.
+I have a strong interest in backend development, distributed systems, and applied AI.
 I love taking ideas from concept to something real and working, and I enjoy environments where I can keep learning, build meaningful things, and solve interesting problems.

 🎓 Bachelor of Science in Computer Science
 🎯 Pursuing Master of Science in Computer Science (Machine Learning concentration 🤖)